arion85/laravel-backend-frontend/README.md

 Laravel Backend / Fronted Structure
 </p>

-<p align="center" style="color: red; font-weight: bold"> Please, DON'T upgrade previous version from current Master branch</p>
+<p align="center" style="font-weight: bold; color:red;"> Please, DON'T upgrade previous version from current Master branch</p>

+## Install

+1. Clone this repository to your local machine.
+2. Once the repository is cloned, navigate into the project directory (using the cd command on your cmd or terminal).
+3. Install the project dependencies using Composer.
+In the project directory, run the composer install on your cmd or terminal.
+4. Copy .env.example file to .env on the root folder.
+5. Generate a new application key by running command php artisan key:generate

 ## License